Reckitt clinches deal to buy Schiff for $1.4 billion

-LONDON Reckitt Benckiser has signed a deal to acquire U.S. group Schiff Nutrition for $1.4 billion (876.3 million pounds), winning an entry into the $30 billion vitamins and nutrition supplements market after beating out Germany's Bayer.
+LONDON Reckitt Benckiser (RB.L) has signed a deal to acquire U.S. group Schiff Nutrition for $1.4 billion, winning an entry into the $30 billion vitamins and nutrition supplements market after beating out Germany's Bayer (BAYGn.DE).

 The deal brings Reckitt a new portfolio including MegaRed for heart care, Move Free for joints and Tiger's Milk nutrition bars to add to existing over-the-counter (OTC) health products like Gaviscon for heartburn and Strepsils for sore throats.